A topic from the subject of Organic Chemistry in Chemistry.

 Conclusion

-Nomenclature and isomerism are two important concepts in organic chemistry.
-By understanding these concepts, you can better understand the structure and properties of organic compounds.
+Nomenclature and isomerism are fundamental concepts in organic chemistry.
+A solid understanding of these concepts is crucial for understanding the structure, properties, and reactions of organic compounds.

 Nomenclature and Isomerism in Organic Compounds